Brocolarbre/LineWeaver/README.md

 Similarly, the *CurveSampler::sampleCurve* method sampling values should only exceed 1 if it is using a B-Spline interpolator.

 The value returned by the *EaseCurve* function is the corresponding y value of the interpolated point of the curve.
-This allows for a more intuitive way of defining the curve with a 2D graph : the x axis corresponds to the *t* parameter progression and the y axis corresponds to the function result.
+This allows for a more intuitive way of defining the curve with a 2D graph: the x axis corresponds to the *t* parameter progression and the y axis corresponds to the function result.
 The z axis can be ignored.

 ## Test application